The Lending and Secured Finance Review: Taiwan

 ii Withholding tax

 For a foreign lender that is a non-Taiwan resident or a profit-seeking enterprise without a fixed place of business in Taiwan, the withholding tax rate for interest applicable to a corporate borrower is 20 per cent, but for interest earned on short-term commercial papers, securitised instruments, government, corporate or financial institution bonds, or conditional transactions, the withholding tax rate is 15 per cent.
 Moreover, most tax treaties provide a reduced income tax withholding rate of 10 per cent.
-Taiwan has signed tax treaties with 32 jurisdictions, namely, Australia, Austria, Belgium, Canada, Denmark, France, Gambia, Germany, Hungary, Indonesia, India, Israel, Italy, Japan, Kiribati, Luxembourg, Macedonia, Malaysia, New Zealand, the Netherlands, Paraguay, Poland, Senegal, Singapore, Slovakia, South Africa, Eswatini, Sweden, Switzerland, Thailand, the United Kingdom and Vietnam.
+Taiwan has signed tax treaties with 33 jurisdictions, namely, Australia, Austria, Belgium, Canada, the Czech Republic, Denmark, Eswatini, France, Gambia, Germany, Hungary, Indonesia, India, Israel, Italy, Japan, Kiribati, Luxembourg, Macedonia, Malaysia, New Zealand, the Netherlands, Paraguay, Poland, Senegal, Singapore, Slovakia, South Africa, Sweden, Switzerland, Thailand, the United Kingdom and Vietnam.

 iii Income tax